The Little Mermaid & Port of Copenhagen Free Tour

 Description

-At the indicated time, we'll meet at number 14 Amaliegade to begin a special free tour of Copenhagen.
-The tour includes a visit to The Little Mermaid.
+At the specified time, we will gather at number 14 Amaliegade to embark on this unique free tour of Copenhagen.
+Are you eager to visit The Little Mermaid?

-Finally, we will conclude our tour at Kongens Have, The King's Garden, after 2.5 hours.
+Ultimately, we will find ourselves at Kongens Have, The King's Garden, the oldest park in the city, where this enriching free tour will conclude after approximately 2.5 hours.

 Included